 Trademark registration is specifically for claiming a right over a particular word /logo/ a combination or both before anyone else and benefiting from the exclusive rights therefrom.
-An individual/a company who applies first for trademark registration in India gets priority over that name.
-So, the importance of user date is essential in trademark registration for registered as well as unregistered trademarks.
+An individual company who applies first for trademark registration in India gets priority over that name.
+So, the date of first use is necessary through the process of trademark registration.

 The documents that can provide evidence for the claimed use